Aren’t You Tired of Pretending We Can Beat Hate (Terrorism) With Hate (War)?

 Wars disable and kill people, pollute the environment, and damage systems for health care, food, water, and sanitation.

 Isn’t it time to stop our incredibly wasteful, destructive wars, stop flooding our world with military weapons, and turn our beautiful, blue-green fragile world into a prosperous, peaceful paradise?

 Extreme poverty and injustice are important causes of war and terrorism.
 The only effective way to end these problems is justice: a strong focus on human rights.
-Prevention is much better and far, far cheaper than trying to end conflicts and wars after they arise.
+Prevention is far, far cheaper than trying to end conflicts and wars after they arise.

 The UN has been far too focused on military intervention when bad situations explode, rather than on the simple human needs that, when ignored, lead to hopelessness, conflict, and violence.

 We already have enough food to end hunger worldwide.
 We know how to provide basic healthcare worldwide, using trained paraprofessionals to lower costs.
 We have experts in economic development who know how to grow national economies with basic services, education, and jobs.

 We already have the expertise, laws, treaties, & courts to end war crimes.
 We just have to make offenders face consequences for their war crimes.

 We have experts who know how to help failed nations create peace agreements, transition governments with power sharing and national dialogue, and then new constitutions and democratic elections.

 Yet we don’t fund the UN enough to successfully promote human rights, economic development, or help set up local governments in failed states.
 The US, Russia, and other countries have regularly fallen hundreds of millions of dollars behind in their promises to support the UN!